Magic Mountain (TV series): Summary

-Magic Mountain follows the adventures of four national but iconic creatures of China; Tortoise, Dragon, Lion and Panda – four friends having lots of fun with a little Dragon magic thrown in.
+Magic Mountain follows the adventures of four national but iconic creatures of China; Dragon, Lion, Panda and Tortoise – four friends having lots of fun with a little Dragon magic thrown in.
 Dragon lives in a cave, and is very wise, with magical powers that often get the others out of trouble.
-Panda is a little bit vain, but still a likeable character who is quite smart, Lion is very playful, full of ideas and is constantly getting into mischief, and Tortoise is a motherly figure, always looking out for the others and trying to help them.
+Lion is very playful, full of ideas and is constantly getting into mischief, Panda is a little bit vain, but still a likeable character who is quite smart, and Tortoise is a motherly figure, always looking out for the others and trying to help them.
 These four creatures "enjoy wonderful times as they invent unusual games, play tricks on each other, and have exciting adventures as they explore their enchanting world."